 Skoda Fabia review - Interior, design and technology

-Plain interior design is nevertheless well built and includes some standout technology
+The Fabia's plain interior design is nevertheless well-built and includes some standout technology

 The latest Fabia sports a sharper-edged design than its predecessor, more in keeping with the Mk1.
 The large Octavia-style chrome grille is distinctive and the deep, crisp side featureline is smart.
 We also like the ‘kick’ at the base of the rear side window, a feature seen on other Skodas.
 The changes to the design in 2018 are subtle to even the keenest Fabia fan: the front grille became wider, the lights slimmer, and the back bumper features some extra reflectors.

 Inside, the dashboard design changed little in the 2018 round of updates.
 A couple of new interior trims and colours were added, the dials feature revised graphics, while those sat in the back benefit from a couple of extra USB ports.
 The design itself is a little bland: Skoda chooses to focus on simple, user-friendly designs, so swoopy style is substituted for plain layout and coherency.
 Straightforward heater controls and big, chunky switchgear familiar from other Volkswagen Group models ensures it’s fuss-free to use, if not as interesting as some rivals.
 It’s well built but the solid, sturdy plastics aren’t as rich as in a Polo.